17 Inspiring Cross-Curricular World Book Day Activities

 • Look at book titles or blurbs in French and try and work out what they are, explaining your thinking, e.g. recognising cognates (words similar in French and English).

 Feeling inspired?
-Why not push your children a little further with our easy to follow KS2 Languages lessons?
+Why not push your children a little further with our easy-to-follow KS2 language lessons in French and Spanish?
 We guarantee our bite-sized videos will help you develop your language teaching skills as easily as un, deux, trois!

 Benefits of joining the Kapow Primary community